 Appropriate Vaccine Usage

-This is the percent of patients who received the pneumonia and flu vaccines.
+This is the percentage of patients that have received the pneumonia and flu vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Chasehealth Rehab and Residential Care, 14.75% Percentage of Patients
+In Chasehealth Rehab and Residential Care, 19.26% of Patients

 Ability to Keep Residents Mobile

-In Chasehealth Rehab and Residential Care, 17.32% Percentage of Residents
+In Chasehealth Rehab and Residential Care, 16.42% of Residents

-This indicates the percent of patients that retained mobility levels over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This indicates the percentage of patients who maintained mobility over time.
+Optimizing mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Chasehealth Rehab and Residential Care, 17.32 Percentage of Residents Rehospitalized
+In Chasehealth Rehab and Residential Care, 16.42% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Chasehealth Rehab and Residential Care, 8.8 Percentage of Patients
+In Chasehealth Rehab and Residential Care, 12.32% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Chasehealth Rehab and Residential Care, 75.07% Percentage of Resident
+In Chasehealth Rehab and Residential Care, 82.96% of Resident

-This indicates the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
+This is the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.